-Collectors deserve automated systems that provide considerably more collection capacity than afforded by manual systems.
+Collectors deserve automated collections management systems that provide considerably more collection capacity than afforded by manual systems.
 Misguided system improvements, however, can render an automated solution ineffective.
 Such improvements typically revolve around trying to find a “quick fix” rather than a comprehensive solution.
 Lacking process re-engineering, only incremental improvements are achieved, instead of the dramatic performance enhancements required.
 Ideally, the goal is to eliminate low value-added processes that take up more than their fair share of time.

 Simply automating manual processes is not the way best-in-class businesses operate.
 These companies streamline activities and generate measurable data on speed, accuracy, and reliability to improve existing systems even more.